a11599/pmi/README.md

 In raw and VCPI mode, PMI sets up only a GDT with the bare minimum of required selectors.

 In raw and VCPI mode, PMI manages the protected mode IDT.
-The IDT itself has entries for all 256 interrupts, but only exceptions and hardware interrupt vectors are used, the rest are dummy pointers to a simple iretd.
+The IDT itself has entries for all 256 interrupts, but only exceptions and hardware interrupt vectors are used, the rest are dummy pointers to a simple `iretd`.
 Hardware interrupt handlers are set up as 32-bit interrupt gates (interrupt flag will be clear on entering the handler), other interrupts are set up as 32-bit task gates (interrupt flag won't be changed).

-Task switching is not used by PMI, but a task state segment is provided in VCPI mode for the VCPI host, as required by the VCPI API.
+Task switching is not used by PMI, but a task state segment is provided in VCPI mode for the VCPI host, as mandated by the VCPI API.
 How it is used depends on the VCPI host itself.

 In DPMI mode, the DPMI host manages the GDT and LDT and it may use only the GDT or both GDT and LDT.
 PMI sets up the required selectors using DPMI services.
 IDT and task handling is under the DPMI host's control.
 PMI uses DPMI services to set hardware interrupt handlers.